itsmeipg/mpv-config/README.md

 If using a keybind to toggle a shader, use the shader_path (default: ~~/shaders) to prevent activating shaders twice.
 If the amount of shaders in the list changes, you messed up something in the uosc-video-settings.conf's shader profile syntax or used the wrong path in input.conf to toggle a shader.

+If profile matches default, profile will take priority and be highlighted.

 # Shaders

 - [Anime4k(A/A+A/B/B+B/C/C+A)](https://github.com/bloc97/Anime4K) Usually makes the anime look better, but in some anime, artifacts are noticeable.
 I don't have a 4K monitor, but less artifacts downscaling to 1440p than on 1080p.
 Individual shader modes sourced from [Anime4K-GUI](https://github.com/mikigal/Anime4K-GUI/tree/master/resources/shaders) so less clutter in shaders folder.